Knowledge Center

 Personalization permeates every aspect of our lives.
 When scrolling through social media, we expect the content to be tailored to our interests.
 On music streaming platforms, we are used to curated recommendations based on our listening habits.
 The same expectations apply to email campaigns.

-Emails that are tailored to your candidates’ job title, seniority, or other interests will positively impact engagement and minimize the risk of your newsletter being sent straight to the trash folder.
-But most importantly, personalized emails are more helpful, fostering trust with your audience.
+Emails that are are tailored to a candidate's experience, seniority, or other interests will positively impact engagement and minimize the risk of your newsletter being sent straight to the trash folder.
+But most importantly, personalized communication is more helpful and meaningful, and will foster trust with your audience.

 Technology that doesn’t contribute to candidate quality

-Talent sourcing tools make it easier to find more candidates – but many fall short when it comes to finding quality candidates.
-As a result, recruiters end up with larger talent pools with no way of quickly filtering the top candidates for their pipeline, which increases their workload.
+Talent sourcing tools make it easier to find more candidates, but many fall short when it comes to finding quality candidates.
+As a result, recruiters end up with larger talent pools with no way of quickly filtering the top potential candidates for their pipeline, which increases their workload.

 Your recruiting tech stack shouldn’t create more work than it relieves.
 It should include tools to easily find the top candidates and give time back to the hiring team to focus on meaningful conversations with the talent in your pipeline.